suneel0101/django-buddy/README.md

 # Purpose
-Setting up and deploying a project is always a huge hassle!
+Setting up and deploying a project is always a huge hassle.
-But...not anymore!
+But not anymore!
 With DjangoBuddy, in just one line you can generate a skeleton app and deploy it to Heroku!

 # What you get
 * landing page, home page and Django admin